datamade/nyc-council-councilmatic/README.md

 2. In the newly created nyc-council-councilmatic repo, **create** a core file: `touch nyc-council-councilmatic/core.properties` (This file helps solr discover cores for multicore processing.
 That way, a single Solr installation can run multiple apps.)
 3. Solr expects to find several files in the conf repo of Councilmatic.
 We'll use the example conf (`sample_techproducts_configs`) and pare it down. **Copy** the contents of `solr/configsets/sample_techproducts_configs/` into `solr/nyc-council-councilmatic`: `cp -R configsets/sample_techproducts_configs/* nyc-council-councilmatic/`.

 Note: you do not need all the files provided in `sample_techproducts_configs`.
-You can safely remove several, including: `_rest_managed.json`, _schema_analysis_stopwords_english.json`, _schema_analysis_synonyms_english.json`, mapping-FoldToASCII.txt`, mapping-ISOLatin1Accent.txt`, `update-script.js`.
+You can safely remove several, including: `_rest_managed.json`, `_schema_analysis_stopwords_english.json`, `_schema_analysis_synonyms_english.json`, `mapping-FoldToASCII.txt`, `mapping-ISOLatin1Accent.txt`, `update-script.js`.

+**Define Schema and Run Solr**

-Next, set up the NYC Councilmatic schema.
-We use a [classic schema file](https://lucene.apache.org/solr/guide/7_1/schema-factory-definition-in-solrconfig.html#switching-from-managed-schema-to-manually-edited-schema-xml).
-You need to do three things to get situated.
+We use a [classic schema file](https://lucene.apache.org/solr/guide/7_1/schema-factory-definition-in-solrconfig.html#switching-from-managed-schema-to-manually-edited-schema-xml), which defines the searchable fields in your application.
+You need to do three things to get situated with the Councilmatic schema.

 1. Open `solrconfig.xml`, which lives inside `/solr/nyc-council-councilmatic/conf/`.
 Anywhere between the `<config>` tags, add the following: